 - Increased diameter of the leg

-- Block toes and splaying of forefoot, which cause the big toes to knock together
+- Block toes and splaying of the forefoot, which cause the big toes to knock together.

-Podoconiosis is a chronic condition commonly complicated by acute episodes of lymphadenitis, especially when fibrotic.
+Podoconiosis is a chronic condition that is commonly complicated by acute episodes of lymphadenitis, especially when fibrotic.
 Acute lymphadenitis presents as:

 - Pain in the limb